Adolf Noreen

 Author, literary historian, philosopher.

-Already at the age of 17, Atterbom became one of the leaders in the company Musis Amici (later Aurora Federation) who wanted to reform the Swedish literature in a romantic spirit.
+At the age of 17, Atterbom became one of the leading members of the Musis Amici society (later the Aurora Society), which sought to reform Swedish literature in a neo-Romantic spirit.

-The literary revolution that Atterbom wanted to lead began in 1810 with the critical and satirical journal Polyfem.
+The literary revolution that Atterbom wanted to lead began in 1810 with the critical and satirical journal Polyphemus.
 Together with V.F.
-Palmblad, he started the journal Phosforus, which claimed the poetry as a spiritual power with the ability to transform life.
+Palmblad, he started the journal Phosforus, which claimed poetry as a spiritual force capable of transforming life.

-With the friends Geijer, Palmblad and Törneros, Atterbom had a lovely and soulful family company, and in Malla Silfverstolpes salons, Atterbom and other romantics for decades were intimately at ease.
+With his friends Geijer, Palmblad and Törneros, Atterbom had an amiable and soulful family relationship, and in Malla Silfverstolpe's salons, Atterbom and other Romantics were intimately at home for decades.

-Atterbom became professor of theoretical philosophy 1828, professor of aesthetics and modern literature 1835 and was also a member of the Swedish Academy from 1839.
+Atterbom became professor of theoretical philosophy in 1828, professor of aesthetics and modern literature in 1835 and was also a member of the Swedish Academy from 1839.

 Burial site: 0152-0060

-Image description: Per Daniel Amadeus Atterbom, painting by Johan Gustaf Sandberg 1831.
-Photo: Nationalmuseum / Wikimedia Commons.
+Image description: Per Daniel Amadeus Atterbom, painting by Johan Gustaf Sandberg 1831, Photo: Nationalmuseum / Wikimedia Commons.
 [The image is cropped]

 Click here for an uncropped image